 Continuing Professional Development (CPD)

-COVID and face to face CPD sessions: For the comfort and safety of our members, many of our upcoming CPD sessions will now be available either online or in-person.
+COVID and face to face CPD sessions: For the comfort and safety of our members, many of our upcoming CPD sessions are available either online or in-person.
 When you register, please let us know if you'd prefer to watch the CPD online (either live, or at a later date).
 If you choose the live-stream option you can still interact, ask questions, and be a meaningful participant at the seminar.
 The safety of our members is our biggest priority during this time.
 If you are sick please stay at home and request a recording or live-stream link.
-If you have any questions or concerns please contact Carissa on firstname.lastname@example.org.
+If you have any questions or concerns please contact Carissa on email@example.com.

 X3 Free CPD: As part of the COVID-19 financial support being offered by the Society, all members can claim up to three hours of CPD free of charge during the period 1 July 2020 to 30 June 2021. [read more]

 In order to allow the settlements room to keep functioning, government healh advice is being strictly followed.
 All users should check in with the provided QR code on entry.
 We recommend visitors use the ACT Government's Check In CBR App as a contactless, secure and convenient way to sign in.
 The priority for the Society is the health of those using the room.
 Please do not attend Settlements if you, or anybody you are in close contact with, is experiencing even mild cold or flu symptoms.

 Legal advice services